dhaval491/Path-Planning-for-Autonomous-food-delivery-drones/README.md

 -> Contains all modules that are implementations of concepts based on GPP algorithm -> Any modules requiring modification must be modified only after having the GPP algorithm and its concepts in mind

-2) Polygons from kml
+2) No-Fly-Zones from kml

--> Gives the polygon variable that can be stored as pickle or directly imported to scrubbing script -> Source for this program is a kml map(text) file in which  polygons(lat-lon) of no-fly zones are given under attributes 'Coordinates'
+-> Gives the polygon(contains no-fly-zones as polygons) variable that can be stored as pickle or directly imported to scrubbing script
+-> Source for this program is a kml map(text) file in which  polygons(lat-lon) of no-fly zones are given under attributes 'Coordinates'

 3) Scrubbing